parsonsmatt/parsonsmatt.github.io/_posts/2016-06-24-take_over_an_api_with_servant.markdown

 By providing a specification of the API as a type, you ensure at compile time that your application correctly implements the specification.
 You also get automatically generated or derived clients for [Haskell](https://haskell-servant.readthedocs.io/en/stable/tutorial/Client.html), [JavaScript](https://haskell-servant.readthedocs.io/en/stable/tutorial/Javascript.html), and [Ruby](https://github.com/tfausak/lackey#readme).
 Using [servant-swagger](https://haskell-servant.github.io/posts/2016-02-06-servant-swagger.html), you can automatically generate `swagger` API specification, with all the goodies that come from that.
+If you're not familiar, I'd highly recommend checking out the links -- [this article in particular](https://haskell-servant.github.io/posts/2015-08-05-content-types.html) is a bit of a mindblower.

 "Fine, fine, you've convinced me, I'll start my next project with Servant.
 But I still have all these old APIs in Ruby and JavaScript and Java that I need to support!"